kuldeep562/Student_Attendance_System/README.md

 ## 👏 Contributions

 Contributions and improvements are welcome!
-If you want to suggest features, refactor code, or test things out, feel free to fork and open a pull request.
+If you'd like to improve the model, fix a bug, or enhance documentation, feel free to fork the repo and submit a pull request.

 ---

 ## 🧾 License

-This project is for academic and research purposes.
+This project is licensed under the **Apache License 2.0**.
+See the [LICENSE](./LICENSE.md) file for full details.